Sea stacks on the Oregon coast hint at how far the headlands used to extend © Lidija Kamansky/Getty Images

 7. Brookings

-Pretty Lone Ranch Beach, the southernmost turnoff, has picnic opportunities and tidepools in a sandy cove studded with triangular sea stacks.
+Pretty Lone Ranch Beach, the southernmost turnoff, has picnic spots and tidepools in a sandy cove studded with triangular sea stacks.
 Half a mile north is the turnoff to Cape Ferrelo, with great ocean vistas.
 A further mile north is House Rock Viewpoint, a high windy promontory with more stunning views.
 North of the Thomas Creek Bridge (Oregon's highest at 345ft) is the turnoff for Natural Bridge Viewpoint, where you can see rock arches – the remnants of collapsed sea caves – just off the coast.
 And at Arch Rock Point, about a mile north, are interesting, eroded volcanic headlands.

 Roads lead inland from Brookings up the Chetco River to the western edge of the Kalmiopsis Wilderness.
 Oregon's only redwood forests are also found in this area – head to Alfred A Loeb State Park to see them, although the real giants are further south in California.